Published on July 20th, 2016 | by ddeupree1

 Choroidal neovascular membrane (CNVM)

-Also called: Subretinal neovascular membrane (SRNVM), Choroidal neovascularization (CNV), Wet macular degeneration
+CNVM is also called: Subretinal neovascular membrane (SRNVM), Choroidal neovascularization (CNV), Wet macular degeneration

 What is CNVM?

 Of the two main forms of macular degeneration, wet and dry, wet macular degeneration is the only form with known, proven treatments.
-Those treatments include: Laser photocoagulation, Photodynamic Therapy, Macugen, Lucents and Avastin injections.
+Those treatments include: Laser photocoagulation, Photodynamic Therapy, Macugen, Lucentis and Avastin injections.

 Recently, the overwhelming treatment of choice throughout the vitreo-retinal medical community has been intravitreal anti-VEGF injections.
 These new medications target the underlying cause of CNVM in the “wet” form of macular degeneration.
 The abnormal blood vessels found in CNVM react to the medication by “drying up” after multiple injection applications.
 The results of these treatments has been very encouraging for macular degeneration patients.